Eliquis, 5 mg 20 pcs.

 Overdose

-Symptoms: increased risk of bleeding.
-In controlled clinical trials, apixaban was taken orally in healthy volunteers in doses up to 50 mg/day for 3-7 days (25 mg, twice daily for 7 days or 50 mg, once daily for 3 days); no clinically significant adverse effects were observed.
+Symptoms: the risk of bleeding increases.
+In controlled clinical studies, apixaban was administered orally to healthy volunteers in doses up to 50 mg/day for 3–7 days (25 mg, twice daily for 7 days or 50 mg, once daily for 3 days); There were no clinically significant undesirable effects.

-Treatment: the use of activated charcoal may be considered.
-The antidote to the drug is unknown.
+Treatment: Activated carbon may be considered.
+The antidote for the drug is unknown.

 ---|---|